This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Lay the bamboo mat flat on a cutting board and place one sheet of the seaweed on the mat shiny side down.
 Spoon about a 1/2 cup of the rice onto the seaweed and gently spread it to the edges but leave a 1-inch boarder at the far end.

-• Add a strip of your ingredients across the end closest to you and, using the mat as your helper, begin rolling and pressing to form the roll.
 Continue to the far end of the seaweed, stop rolling long enough to dampen the open edge with your fingers dipped in water which will seal the roll.
 Place the finished roll on a plate and continue making the remaining rolls.

-• To serve, slice each roll in 1 or 1-1/2-inch sections and place on a serving plate with soy sauce and the remaining wasabi and ginger.
+• To serve, slice each roll in 1 or 1-½-inch sections and place on a serving plate with soy sauce and the remaining wasabi and ginger.

 Notes